Expectation vs Reality

 I remember when a professor denounced the “deep state” as a conspiracy theory during an otherwise unrelated environmental science class.

-I remember when a geology professor claimed that she could not force us to wear a mask in the classroom as this decision by the Texas government is “anti-science”.
+I remember when a geology professor claimed that she could not force us to wear a mask in the classroom, and that this decision by the Texas government was “anti-science”.

 I remember a chemistry professor who, during class, lengthily rejoiced over the election of Kamala Harris as the first female vice president in January 2021.

 And I remember my music theory professor spending a whole lecture discussing critical race theory and why it is wrong that the conservatives are against it.

 Ironically, a professor of a US government class I took was actually very unbiased in terms of talking about politics, he always treated both sides of the spectrum equally.